High order solution of Poisson problems with piecewise constant coefficients and interface jumps: Solution method

-{\rm The proof is given in appendix~\ref{ap:proof}.} \myremarkend \end{thm} In theorem~\ref{thm:dcd}, $\rho\/$ is known as the monopole or single layer potential, while $\mu\/$ is known as the dipole or double layer potential.
-These potential functions are commonly used in the solution of the Laplace equation with a boundary integral formulation~\cite{evans:00,mikhlin:57,atkinson:97}.
-Furthermore, \eqref{eq:wbie-d} is a Fredholm integral equation of the second kind, as is normally the case with the Laplace equation.
-This class of integral equations has been extensively studied and there is a number of well established numerical methods --- Boundary Integral Methods (BIM) --- that we can use to solve for the potentials~\cite{mikhlin:57,atkinson:97}.
-Nevertheless, although the potentials can be computed accurately and efficiently, to obtain the solution in $\Omega\/$ the convolution integrals in~\eqref{eq:wbif-d} need to be evaluated.
-This last step can be relatively expensive when the solution is needed at a large number of points.
-In addition, the fundamental solution of the Laplace equation is singular on the boundary and the interfaces, which makes evaluating the solution even more expensive in the vicinity of these surfaces.
-These difficulties can be circumvented by computing the solution inside $\Omega\/$ using finite differences, as proposed by Mayo~\cite{mayo:84} and described below.
+\emph{Equations for the case of Dirichlet boundary conditions} \emph{Equations for the case of Neumann boundary conditions} Each of \eqref{eq:wbie:id} and \eqref{eq:wbie:in} is a Fredholm integral equation of the second kind.
+This class of integral equations has been studied extensively and there is a number of well established numerical methods --- Boundary Integral Methods (BIM) --- that can be used to solve for the single and double layer densities ($\rho\/$ and $\mu$)~\cite{mikhlin:57, atkinson:97}.
+Nevertheless, although the densities can be computed accurately and efficiently, the solution in $\Omega\/$ requires the computation of the single and double layer potential solutions in~\eqref{eq:wbif}.
+This last step can be expensive when the solution is needed at a large number of points.
+In addition, the singularities in~\eqref{eq:wbif} make evaluating the solution even more expensive in the vicinity of $\Gamma\/$ and $\partial \Omega\/$.
+These difficulties can be circumvented by computing the solution inside $\Omega\/$ using finite differences, as proposed by Mayo~\cite{mayo:84} and described in~\S\ref{sub:solution:w2}.

-Equation~\eqref{eq:wbif-d} defines a solution valid everywhere in $\mathbb{R}^{\nu}\/$, including the box $\mathcal{B}\/$.
-Hence, we can use \eqref{eq:wbif-d} to evaluate the solution on the boundary of $\mathcal{B}\/$, and define an equivalent Poisson problem in $\mathcal{B}\/$ with a Dirichlet boundary condition.
-Furthermore, the solution described by \eqref{eq:wbif-d} is discontinuous across $\Gamma\/$ and $\partial\Omega\/$, with the jumps in the solution and its normal derivative directly related to the local value of the potentials --- \eg~see~\cite{atkinson:97}.
-It follows that $w\/$ is the solution to the following problem